JChoptiany/f1league/README.md

 # f1league
 ## TODO
-- Create database with players, tracks, teams and results
+- [x] Create database with players, tracks and results
-- Create function adding race results using a screenshot from the game
+- [x] Create function adding race results using a screenshot from the game
-- Create table with general ranking and team ranking
+- [x] Create table with general ranking and team ranking
+- [x] Create table with detail player's statistics
-- Create table with race history
+- [ ] Create table with a race history